td512/2Pro-PC-Imager/docs/index.md

 Easy.
 Visit [rom-o-matic](https://rom-o-matic.eu/), select `UNDI only`, and once you're finished with your bootscript, hit `Proceed >>`, and upload the file to `/tftpboot`, (or where ever you put TFTPd's root).
 Don't forget to set DHCP options 66 and 67!
 If you forget to do this, PXE won't work.

-## I don't know what m bootscript should look like, can you show me?
+## I don't know what my bootscript should look like, can you show me?

 Sure, here's what mine looks like.